How to Run Batch Files Silently & Hide CMD Window

 IExpress Wizard

-?
-Keep in mind that any files created by your script are stored in %TEMP%, and they will be deleted after execution unless you specify a different path.
+One thing to keep in mind: any files created by your script will end up in %TEMP% and get deleted after execution unless you specify another location.

 3. Create an EXE Using AutoIt